-Complaint/Grievance: Where an action or decision is considered to be unfair or inappropriate, there is complaint (family/student/community) has been formally raised
+Complaint/Grievance: Where an action or decision is considered to be unfair or inappropriate, there is the right to

-Grievance: A complaint lodged by a staff member or volunteer
+Grievance: A complaint lodged by a staff member or volunteer.

-Complaint: A complaint lodged by a community member: parent, student or public Dispute: Any argument or disagreement where a grievance (staff or volunteer) or
+Complaint: A complaint lodged by a community member - parent, student or public.

+Dispute: Any argument or disagreement where a grievance (staff or volunteer) or complaint